7 Glamorous Drag Brunches Around DC - Washingtonian

 June is Pride Month.
 Looking to celebrate at one of DC’s many drag brunches?
 Check out these weekend celebrations of food, performance, and inclusivity.
-Even better: Where all are on the calendar year-round.
+Even better: All are on the calendar year-round.

 All Set